ArdanaCLM/ardana-dev-tools/doc/source/index.rst

 Building individual venv packages
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you are working on a service and just wish to rebuild a single package
+If you are working on one or more services and just wish to rebuild the packages
-then you can run the following command.
+for those services then you can run a command like the following:

 .. code-block:: bash